sberberian/UFOs/README.md

 ## Overview

-  As a data journalist, Dana was given the chance to work on data from her hometown, McMinnville, Oregon.
+  As a data journalist, Dana is given the chance to work on data from her hometown, McMinnville, Oregon.
 McMinnville is well-known for its UFO sightings.
 Javascript will be utilized to produce a clean, informative table to organize all the data for the various sightings.

 ## Results